 The Yeast Knock Out collections are available as frozen glycerol stocks in 96-well plates.
 The glycerol stocks are a culture of the Yeast Knock Out in YPD media and glycerol.
 These plates ship on dry ice and can be maintained indefinitely at -80°C.

-Contact Technical Support or call 1-800-235-9880 for a quote and estimated shipping time on bulk orders.
+Contact Scientific Support for a quote and estimated shipping time on bulk orders.

 - E. A. Winzeler et al., Functional characterization of the Saccharomyces cerevisiae genome by gene deletion and parallel analysis.
 Science.
 285(5429), 901-906 (6 August 1999).